mikependon/RepoDB/README.md

 This refers to “how well-managed” RepoDb uses the computer memory when manipulating the objects all throughout the cycle of the operations.

-RepoDb caches the “already-extracted” object properties, mappings and SQL statements and reusing it all throughout the process of transformations and executions.
+RepoDb caches the “already-extracted” object properties, mappings and SQL statements and reusing them throughout the process of transformations and executions.
 It helps eliminate the creation of unnecessary objects that leads to a low memory consumption.

 ## Builds and Tests Result